MaxIG1/from_model_to_production/README.md

     - Run the data_insertion.py script after you have initialised your postgress database, this will create 12.000 datapoints, of which 2000 are significantly shifted.
-    I named the ml_flow experiments and models the following way: experiment_name = f"experiment_{number}"
+    I named the ml_flow experiments and models the following way:

+    experiment_name = f"experiment_{number}"
     model_name = f"model_{number}"

-    You need to have the same number in your cloud_fraud_detection.py file and your data_insertation.py file.
+    You need to have the same number in your cloud_fraud_detection.py file (line 24) and your data_insertation.py file (line 36).
+Or you name the ml flow moving parts after your own liking.
+In the current version its number 51.

     This way you will set up 11000 datapoints, with 1000 data points significantly shifted, meaning retraining will be issued.